-- 1. Try to allow for a question-and-answer period appropriate to the length of the session. - 2.
-During Q & A, remind the audience to avoid jargon, speak briefly (no more than 30 seconds), and ask a question.
+1. Try to allow for at least 15 minutes for a question-and-answer period.

+- 2. During Q & A, remind the audience to avoid jargon, speak briefly (no more than 30 seconds), and ask a question.
 Repeat the question after it is asked.
-This also

-- makes sure that the person asking the questions knows that they have been heard. - 3.
+This also makes sure that the person asking the question knows that they have been heard. - 3.
 To ensure parity, please be mindful of who is asking questions.
 Research shows that when women or gender non-conforming people are called on first, there tends to be more gender balance among subsequent questioners.